 The Democratic Erosion Consortium consists of four pillars: pedagogy, data collection, evidence briefs, and public outreach.

-Since fall 2017, faculty at more than 60 universities have taught a collaborative course on Democratic Erosion using the same shared syllabus.
+Pedagogy: The Consortium aims to improve education on democratic erosion for academics, policymakers, and practitioners.
+Since fall 2017, faculty at 75 universities have taught a collaborative course on democratic erosion using the same shared syllabus.
 Our students work together on assignments and are expected to engage not only with their peers, but with the public as well.
+We will soon be making available a short, online version of the course aimed at practitioner and policymaker audiences.

-We have now begun producing research briefs that synthesize rigorous empirical evidence on topics related to democratic erosion and communicate that evidence to policymakers, practitioners, and the public writ large.
-The briefs will be accompanied by a series of public-facing conferences, convenings, and roundtables.
+Evidence briefs: All too often there is a gap between the practitioners and policymakers who design interventions to strengthen democracy and the researchers who generate rigorous empirical evidence on which of these interventions are most likely to succeed.
+We will soon begin producing evidence briefs that synthesize existing research on topics related to democratic erosion and communicate that evidence to policymakers, practitioners, and the public writ large.
+The briefs will be accompanied by a series of public-facing conferences, convenings and roundtables.

 To learn more and receive updates on our activities, please sign up for our listserv.